 More vodka from the lake.
 And this time, the brand is even named appropriately – it’s called Issyk Kul.
 And there’s a little sailing boat on the label.

+I’m listening to Glenn Miller, and it’s a delight.
 But let’s talk about vodka.

-I am looking through my notes here, and they are rather confusing.
+I’m looking through my notes here, and they are rather confusing.
 Here’s what I have for the category of aftertaste: “nice aroma makes me drunk comfortable tell the tourists they have to find the penis cloud and drink issyk kul vodka aftertaste 8/10.”

 Not quite sure what to make of that last bit, but Issyk Kul is a good vodka.